webplatform/docs/css/properties/border-bottom-style/index.md

 }}{{CSS Property Value
 |Data Type=dotted
 |Description=Border is a dotted line.

-This value is supported on the Macintosh platform, as of Internet Explorer 4.01, and on the Windows platform, as of Internet Explorer 5.5.
-It renders as a solid line on UNIX platforms, and on Windows systems running earlier versions of Internet Explorer.
 }}{{CSS Property Value
 |Data Type=dashed
 |Description=Border is a dashed line.

-This value is supported on the Macintosh platform as of Internet Explorer 4.01 and on the Windows platform, as of Internet Explorer 5.5.
-It renders as a solid line on UNIX platforms, and on Windows systems running earlier versions of Internet Explorer.
 }}{{CSS Property Value
 |Data Type=solid
 |Description=Border is a solid line.